uniwebcms/website-components-template/README.md

 #### Advanced local build (not recommended)

-There is an alternative approach for deployment (not recommended) in which one builds the project locally and simply uses Cloudflare for distribution.
-If you prefer building your distribution locally, simply leave the _Build command_ blank.
+There is an alternative approach for deployment in which one builds the project locally and simply uses Cloudflare for distribution.
+It is not the recommended approach, but if you prefer building your distribution locally, you can leave the _Build command_ blank in your Cloudflare project.
 Then you can commit your builds in the dist folder, or you can use [Wrangler](https://developers.cloudflare.com/workers/wrangler/install-and-update/) to push the files to Cloudflare without committing them to the repository.

-> **Note:** The recommended approach is to build the production bundle with Cloudflare by triggering the **remote builds** on each commit made the the `master or main` branch.
+> **Note:** The recommended approach is to build the production bundle with Cloudflare by triggering the **remote builds** on each commit made to the `master or main` branch.

 ### Setup step 2: Link your component collection to a website